 Many companies realize that identifying the different ways their products can be used can also help grow the brand itself, says Dubroy.
 And with social media use now so firmly entrenched, the constant need to feed content streams is another driver, he adds.
 "The more versatile the product, the more content you can create.
 As collab culture has gone mainstream, it's not just a novelty play to have a versatility strategy built into a brand.
 For many, it's now just expected."
-B clear of pandemic woes, instead creating a sense of confidence amid on-and-off-again restrictions.
+5 clear of pandemic woes, instead creating a sense of confidence amid on-and-off-again restrictions.

-Can WestJet and Air Canada's marketing strategies have steered optimism help airlines lure travelers back?
+Gan WestJet and Air Canada's marketing strategies have steered optimism helpairlines lure travelers Dag (?